Juniper/contrail-container-builder/README.md

 27. Remove contrail-config section from yaml and remove all its remaining usages
 28. Add comments to each entrypoint.sh for interface ENV variables
 29. Rework configuration passing in charts
+30. Improve provisioning scripts to work with existing docker repo and other features